 Putting people first

-These categories have been part of our Social Charter since 2003 and they are regularly monitored.
-In 2017, 69% of our rank 1 suppliers had brought human-related risks to an acceptable level and our goal is to reach 80% by 2019.
+In 2018, 86% of our rank 1 suppliers had brought human-related risks to an acceptable level, and our goal is to sustain 80% by 2019.